 The Asynchronous Interview: When There Is No Interviewer in the Room

-An increasing proportion of first-stage screening is now conducted through asynchronous video platforms — HireVue, Spark Hire, Vidyard, and their equivalents — where candidates record responses to pre-set questions without a live interviewer present.
+A growing share of first-stage screening now uses asynchronous video platforms such as HireVue, Spark Hire, and Vidyard, where candidates record answers without a live interviewer.

 Before the Interview: The Preparation Sequence That Removes Variables